Family history and genealogy

 It's important that as much of the information you already know is readily available to help you find out more and get the most from the resources available:

 - Note down important names, dates and locations

 - Think about where/when people lived, were educated or work

 - Gather copies of relevant birth, death and marriage certificates

 - Talk to your family about anything they might know

 - Look through heirlooms such as photographs or personal letters

 Help with your research

 Our staff can help with some basic research work if you are visiting our archives but we also provide a full research service.
-Our researcher can help with more detailed or extensive research for a fee of £31.50 per hour.
+Our researcher can help with more detailed or extensive research for a fee, with prices available on request.